hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/1-intro.md

 Because a lot can happen in ten years!
 What if a brand-new, feature-packed version control system appears and takes the market by storm?

-In the rest of this talk I'll add two newer version control systems to this table: Fossil and Pijul.
+In the rest of this talk I'll add 3 newer version control systems to this table: Fossil, Pijul & Sapling.